areas

 Learning to make connections

-The ability to make connections is a critical part of learning.
-Through the books, we incorporated familiar visuals and actions and used them as learning aids.
-Our research cautioned us against over-crowded pages, and we designed each of them to remove cognitive overload.
 We prioritised open space and simplicity, making room for children to observe, read and write.
 Repetition is critical for early learners, but we made sure to never lose the opportunity to stimulate thinking.
 Activities and exercises were designed to encourage curiosity and deep learning.
-To ensure continuity and connection, it was essential that our visual style could be adapted seamlessly across subjects and languages.

 Nurturing curiosity and imagination

 Story-telling is a large part of the early learning, and our illustration style with vibrant colours, immersive imagery and simple forms was developed to draw in young learners and keep them engaged.
 One of the core tenets of designing for learning is to imbibe the ideas of discovery, curiosity and imagination in children’s minds.
-In addition to the Seesaw activities book covers, we used exercises and activities drive this idea.
-It has trivia for curious minds, visuals that create intrigue, and encourages critical thinking and an appetite for investigating the world around us.

 Addressing gender with sensitivity

-As a key differentiator of the Seesaw brand, we developed a family of emotive, gender-neutral characters that made appearances across the books, with one character representing each subject – English, Maths, Exploration and Malayalam.
+As a key differentiator of the Seesaw brand, we developed a family of emotive, gender-neutral characters that made appearances across the books, with one character representing each subject—English, Maths, Exploration, and Malayalam.

 Positive reinforcements